Anna Blount: Woman's suffrage

-"In those days in Oak Park, wives were known in the newspaper by their husbands' names: Mrs. John Farson, Mrs. William Barton.
-In contrast, Hemingway's mother always appeared as Mrs. Grace Hall Hemingway.
-Only two other women appeared in such fashion: Dr. Anna Blount, who led the suffragist movement in Oak Park and Illinois, and made contributions at the national level in the fight for the vote; and Belle Watson-Melville, a performer on the national Chautauqua circuit."

 Personal life

-Dr. Anna Blount and her husband, Ralph Earl Blount, both worked at Hull House.
+Anna Blount and her husband, Ralph Earl Blount, both worked at Hull House.
 They lived in Oak Park, IL, and had three children: Walter Putnam, Earl Ellsworth, and Ruth Amelia.
 Both Walter and Ruth became doctors, with Ruth, who received her Doctor of Medicine degree from Northwestern University on June 16, 1934, being one of the women "encouraged ... to become physicians" by her mother, as has been referred to above.

-Sylwia Kuźma-Markowska refers to Dr. Blount as "a physician, suffragist, and social activist.
+Sylwia Kuźma-Markowska refers to Blount as "a physician, suffragist, and social activist.
 She graduated in medicine from the Women’s Medical School of Northwestern University and in gynecology and pediatrics from a university in Munich.”
-Dr. Blount had an active medical practice.
+Blount had an active medical practice.
 For example, she delivered Iovanna, the daughter of Frank Lloyd Wright and his mistress, later wife, Olgivanna Lloyd Wright:

-"On December 2, 1925, at about six o'clock in the evening, Wright received the 'anxiously awaited call' from Dr. Anna Blount, the obstetrician.
-Wright evaded the photographers by entering the hospital through the rear.
-'Dr. Anna Blount herself let me in,' Wright recalled, 'and proudly led me to the room where a little white bundle lay.
-A delicate pink face showing in the hollow of her mother's arm.'
-Holding his newborn daughter to the light, he declared, 'You're as big as a minute.'".

-Dr. Blount's prominence in the Chicago area was illustrated by a 1934 photograph of her, her daughter-in-law, and recently born granddaughter appearing on the front page of the Chicago Herald and Examiner.
+Blount's prominence in the Chicago area was illustrated by a 1934 photograph of her, her daughter-in-law, and recently born granddaughter appearing on the front page of the Chicago Herald and Examiner.
 The caption to the photo reads, "ALL SMILES ...
 Dr. Anna Blount ..., a veteran of the Women's and Children's Hospital, is shown holding her granddaughter, Elizabeth, 5 days old, as her daughter-in-law, Esther Stamm Blount, smiles happily."
 An article also on the front page is titled, "Hospital Run Efficiently By Women Alone," and states that the Women's and Children's Hospital had existed since Civil War days and had just celebrated its seventieth anniversary.